Jaguar Land Rover: 2025 cyberattack

 On 2 September 2025, the company announced it had been subject to a cyberattack that it said had "severely disrupted" its operations, including forcing it to pause all production and retail operations.
-On 24 September, JLR announced the pause in operations had been extended to 1 October 2025.
+It is noteworthy that JLR benefit from TATA's in house IT specialist global company TCS who were managing cyber security at JLR during this lapse On 24 September, JLR announced the pause in operations had been extended to 1 October 2025.
 As of 22 October, JLR was slowly restarting parts of its production processes.
 In their accounts, released in November 2025, it was revealed that the cyber attack cost the business £196 million.

 Investment and expansion

 In March 2011, Jaguar Land Rover announced that it would hire an additional 1,500 staff at its Halewood plant, and signed over £2 billion of supply contracts with UK-based companies, to enable production of its new Range Rover Evoque model.
 In September 2011, the company confirmed that it would be investing £355 million in the construction of a new engine plant at the i54 business park near Wolverhampton, central England, to manufacture a family of four-cylinder petrol and diesel engines.
 In November 2011 Jaguar Land Rover announced that it would be creating 1,000 new jobs at its Solihull plant, a 25 per cent increase in the size of the workforce at the site.

 In March 2012, Jaguar Land Rover announced the creation of 1,000 new jobs at its Halewood plant, and a shift to 24-hour production at the plant.
 In the same month, Jaguar Land Rover and the China-based carmaker Chery agreed to invest an initial US$2.78 billion in a new joint venture, the activities of which would include the manufacture of Jaguar and Land Rover vehicles and engines, the establishment of a research and development facility, the creation of a new automobile marque, and sales of vehicles produced by the company.
 Jaguar Land Rover planned to create 4,500 manufacturing and engineering jobs in the UK over the next five years.

 In late 2012, the company announced a joint venture for Jaguars and Land Rovers to be built in China, now the world's biggest car-market.
 The agreement was with Chery, China's sixth largest auto manufacturer, and called for a new Chinese factory in Changshu to build vehicles starting in 2014.
 Trial production at the facility began in April 2014, with a potential capacity of 130,000 vehicles annually.
 The first production model by the Chery Jaguar Land Rover venture was the Evoque, with other models planned that also include modifications, such as longer wheelbases, to satisfy Chinese market demand.